levulinh/levulinh.github.io/_posts/2026-04-04-i-built-a-virtual-software-company-for-100-dollars.md

 Only the PM moves issues between statuses.
 Everyone else reads the current state, does their job, posts a comment, and leaves the next move to PM.
 It's like a relay race where the baton is an issue ticket.

-{%-include figure.html path="assets/img/blog/mtbox-virtual-company/linear-board.png" alt="Linear issue board showing Campaign Tracker tasks across all workflow stages" class="img-fluid rounded z-depth-1"-%}
+{% include figure.html path="assets/img/blog/mtbox-virtual-company/linear-board.png" alt="Linear issue board showing Campaign Tracker tasks across all workflow stages" class="img-fluid rounded z-depth-1" %}

 Each agent identifies itself in comments with a prefix: `📋 [PM]`, `🎨 [Designer]`, `💻 [Programmer]`, `🔍 [QA]`, `🏢 [CTO]`.
 This makes the activity feed readable as a conversation — which it effectively is.